28.12.2024

 • After fillings, take soft foods such as soup, puree, or porridge to avoid putting pressure on the newly filled tooth.

-4. Avoid Chewing on the Filled Teeth
+4. Avoid Chewing on the Filled Tooth

 5. Proper Teeth Cleaning